psecio/websecio/_posts/2015/10/2015-10-07__Security-Policy-Evaluation-Laravel-PropAuth.md

 ?>
 ```

-...explain each piece
+This code will look similar to the example above, it's just a bit more complete.
+Our sample user is a basic `stdClass` object with `username` and `permissions` properties publicly accessible.
+That's then injected into the `Enforcer` along with the simple policy examples, the first just checking the username and the second looking for the username + permission combination.

 ### Implementing in a Laravel Provider

-First we define the provider in our application to set up our policies.
-This can include simple checks with the "has" functions or more complex evaluation with the use of a closure:
+Now we'll move on to implementing this setup in a Laravel application.
+First we'll need to define the provider in our application to set up our policies.
+You can create this file in `app/providers/PolicyServiceProvider.php`.
+This example include a simple check with the "has" function and a more complex evaluation with the use of a closure:

 ```
 <?php